MathGpn/easy-mcp/README.md

 - source .venv/bin/activate
 - update the "mcp.json" file with the mcp_demo.json example
 - in the extensions & tools enabled in the chat widget you will find the Calculator MCP.
-- in Github Copilot Chat ask "En utilisant le mcp calculator, fais 3 + 6"
+- in Github Copilot Chat ask "combien font 5 + 9" ou "En utilisant le mcp calculator, fais 3 + 6".

 ## Startup